 The history of art is different from other historical disciplines in that it is founded on direct visual confrontation with objects that are both concretely present and yet documents of the past.
-We emphasize analysis of images, objects, and built environments as the basis for critical thought and visual literacy.
+We emphasize analysis of images, objects, built environments, and descriptions of the visual arts in literature and philosophy as the basis for critical thought and visual literacy.
 In addition to formal and iconographic analysis, we use the work of other disciplines to understand visual images, such as social history, perceptual psychology, engineering, psychoanalysis, cultural studies, and archaeology.
 Because of its concentration on visual experience, the Art History major increases one’s ability to observe and to use those observations as analytical tools for understanding history and culture.

 The Art History major requires a minimum of nine courses:

 - Any three of the following four courses: ARTH 101, ARTH 102, ARTH 103, and ARTH 104

 - One course in art history concerned with a period prior to 1800